-Actions to Achieve Action 5-year review (2020 update) 5-year review (2020 update) Progress C4.1 Include policy statement in the Greater Dandenong Planning Scheme to guide appropriate land use and minimise potential for Completed Implemented by Amendment C143 to the Greater Dandenong Planning Scheme in August 2017.
-Completed. land use conflict in the Greater Dandenong Green Wedge.
-C4.2 Continue to engage with Cornish College and Southern Metropolitan Cemeteries Trust (operator of Bunurong Memorial Park) regarding expansion plans so any potential impacts on the operations of the Eastern Treatment Plant and the future of other parts of the Greater Dandenong Green Wedge are minimised.
-Commenced and ongoing Council continues to have ongoing communication with Cornish College and Southern Metropolitan Cemeteries Trust as appropriate.
-Council continues to have ongoing communication with Cornish College and Southern Metropolitan Cemeteries Trust as appropriate.
-C4.3 Include policy statement in the Greater Dandenong Planning Scheme to ensure that new uses are adequately protected from potential off-site impacts from the legitimate operation of the Eastern Treatment Plant and the Industrial 2 Zoned area.
-Completed Implemented by Amendment C143 to the Greater Dandenong Planning Scheme in August 2017.
-Completed.
+Actions to Achieve Action 5-year review (2020 update) 5-year review (2020 update)

+Progress

+C4.1 Include policy statement in Completed Implemented by Amendment C143 to the Greater Completed.

+the Greater Dandenong Planning Dandenong Planning Scheme in August 2017.

+Scheme to guide appropriate land

+use and minimise potential for •

+land use conflict in the Greater

+Dandenong Green Wedge.

+C4.2 Continue to engage with Commenced Council continues to have ongoing Council continues to have ongoing

+Cornish College and Southern and ongoing communication with Cornish College and communication with Cornish College and

+Metropolitan Cemeteries Trust Southern Metropolitan Cemeteries Trust as Southern Metropolitan Cemeteries Trust as

+(operator of Bunurong Memorial Park) regarding expansion plans appropriate. appropriate.

+so any potential impacts on the

+operations of the Eastern

+Treatment Plant and the future of

+other parts of the Greater

+Dandenong Green Wedge are

+minimised.

+C4.3 Include policy statement in Completed Implemented by Amendment C143 to the Greater Completed.

+the Greater Dandenong Planning Dandenong Planning Scheme in August 2017.

+Scheme to ensure that new uses

+are adequately protected from

+potential off-site impacts from the

+legitimate operation of the

+Eastern Treatment Plant and the

+Industrial 2 Zoned area.